roman-oberenkowski/smartcards/Applet_GIDS.md

   - choose you admin key (used to reset if PIN is entered wrong 3 times in a row)
   - leave the serial as is or change it a little (it is random, different every time you open InitializeGids tool)
   - click initialize card
-- Import your certificate and private key onto the card:
+- Import your certificate and private key onto the card (requires administrator privileges):
 ```
 certutil -csp "Microsoft Base Smart Card Crypto Provider" -importpfx certificate.name@put.poznan.pl.p12
 ```